 Kerry is a Research Assistant with the Melbourne Ageing Research Collaboration and the National Ageing Research Institute.
 His research interest involves improving the lives of older people from culturally and linguistically diverse backgrounds.
 Kerry has been involved in other areas of Ageing research, including: elder abuse, advance care planning, falls, dementia.
 Read more

-Marcia is a research officer in the Aged Care Division as well as the NARI Research Administration Officer.
+Marcia is a Research Officer in the Aged Care Division as well as the NARI Research Administration Officer.
 She is the project coordinator for the BEFRIENDAS randomised controlled trial, exploring the impact of befriending provided by volunteers on depression, anxiety and loneliness in older people living in residential aged care.
 Read more

 Peter joined NARI in 2018.
 His areas of specialisation are program evaluation employing mixed methods, and qualitative research.
 His current and past research and evaluation projects cover a broad range of health and social issues from early childhood services to community and residential aged care.
 Read more